ioeXNetwork/Elastos.NET.Carrier.iOS.SDK/README.md

 ## Contributing

-We welcome contributions to the Elastos Carrier iOS Project (or Native Project) in many forms.
+We welcome contributions to the IOEX Carrier iOS Project (or Native Project) in many forms.

 ## License

-Elastos Carrier iOS Project source code files are made available under the MIT License, located in the LICENSE file.
+IOEX Carrier iOS Project source code files are made available under the MIT License, located in the LICENSE file.